Amin-MAG/My-Notes/English/My Own Personal Dictionary.md

     - To reach a peace settlement
 - Pay all the money that you owe
     - The settlement of all his debts

+## Soil

+- The top layer of the earth
+    - Fertile soil
+- To make something dirty
+    - Please don’t soil your hands.

 ## Spew